Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Condition Go Rust Python

-Daemon not connected to mixnet ad-hoc error with message “cannot send message in offline mode - daemon not connected to mixnet” (no sentinel — check IsConnected() first) ThinClientError::OfflineMode(String) ThinClientOfflineError
+Daemon not connected to mixnet Ad-hoc error with message “cannot send message in offline mode - daemon not connected to mixnet”.
+(No sentinel; check IsConnected() first.)
+ThinClientError::OfflineMode(String) ThinClientOfflineError

 Operation timed out context.DeadlineExceeded (from ctx.Err()) ThinClientError::Timeout(String) asyncio.TimeoutError

-Local socket to kpclientd lost returned on the next I/O; thin client attempts reconnect with exponential backoff ditto (receive DaemonDisconnectedEvent on the event sink) ditto
+Local socket to kpclientd lost returned on the next I/O; thin client attempts reconnect with exponential backoff ditto (receive DaemonDisconnectedEvent on the event sink) ditto (receive DaemonDisconnectedEvent on the event sink)

 CBOR (de)serialisation failure wrapped error ThinClientError::CborError(serde_cbor::Error) serde-layer exception bubbles up